gchi66/pailin-abroad/lesson_docs/en/level_1.md

 #### PHRASES & VERBS

-Here
+HERE [1]

+LOOK FOR

+*
+Look for
-Look for = (to try to find or search for something)
+To try to find or search for something

+*
-* I’ve been looking for a new job, but not many places are hiring.
+I’ve been looking for a new job, but not many places are hiring.

+*
-* I’m looking for my keys.
+I’m looking for my keys.
 Have you seen them?

 #### PRACTICE